A Pathway to Cure – we never thought it possible

 What exactly did I do?
 Was I just lucky… a miracle case?

 In the beginning I tried to learn as much as I could.
 During the late 1980’s and 1990’s I researched and applied the best natural anticancer strategies I could find.
 At the same time, I focused on fitness with a strong emphasis on physical activity.

 The things I did in these first two decades after diagnosis probably helped, but they were not sufficiently effective such that I was able to avoid treatment.

 Three sessions of treatment were required; the first in year two, the second in year 10 and the third in year 20.
 There were periods of clinical remission in between, but evidence of lymphoma was always present despite encouraging indications of natural regression (shrinkage of nodes) in several locations.

-Starting around 2008, I took advantage of new genetic-based research showing a strong linkage between specific lifestyle strategies and the expression of genes driving cancer (and certainly follicular lymphoma).
-I was then able to take the approach I had been working on for 20 years (applying natural anticancer strategies) and refine it, now making it far more effective than ever before.
+Starting around 2008, I took advantage of new (in essence “breakthrough”) genetic-based research showing a strong linkage between specific lifestyle strategies and the expression of genes driving cancer (and certainly follicular lymphoma).
+I was then able to take the approach I had been working on for over 20 years (applying natural anticancer strategies) and refine it, now making it far more effective than ever before.

 The outcome of this work (constantly updated) is our Four Pillar Gene Remediation Strategies (4P-GRS) program in Article #3.

 Over the last 10 years it is now clear from expert examination and abdominal scanning that my lymphoma has regressed to being imperceptible.
 This outcome suggests a “clinical cure”.
 This is as close to a full “molecular cure” as possible.

 My personal history, year by year, can be reviewed in Article #12 on our website at https://www.LymphomaSurvival.com